SmartIntentNN: Towards Smart Contract Intent Detection: Implementation

-During the training process, the K-means model repeatedly performs the calculation of the cosine distance between the centroids and their within-cluster \textit{function} vectors.
-The centroids will be updated after each round and the training target is to minimize the total within-cluster variation (TWCV) for all the clusters.
-The training is terminated when reaching the maximum iteration limit or the minimum TWCV is no longer significantly reduced.
-Eventually, we get the proper centroids for K-means and the value $k$ is reduced to $16$.
-When obtaining the trained K-means model, we can pass any vector $\bm{f_i}$ to it for predicting its within-cluster distance.
-We regard the within-cluster distance as the strength of the intent of a \textit{function}--\textbf{The farther the distance, the stronger the intent.}
+During training, the K-means model iteratively calculates the cosine distance between centroids and their within-cluster \textit{function} vectors, updating centroids to minimize the total within-cluster variation (TWCV).
+This iterative process continues until no further significant reduction in TWCV occurs or the maximum iterations are reached.
+During the training process of K-means clustering, some empty clusters or identical cluster centroids emerged, which were addressed by deleting or merging them, refining the number of clusters $k$ from $19$ to $16$.
+Employing the trained K-means model, the within-cluster distance for each vector $\bm{f_i}$ can be predicted, which indicates the intent strength—\textbf{the greater the distance, the stronger the intent}.